Migraine Disease: Then and Now

 Working together, we can continue making progress for people with headache and migraine disease.
 There’s a role for everyone – advocates, lawmakers, patients and providers – to help those affected by the condition break free from the stigma, receive much-needed treatment and get back to living their lives.

 Mary Franklin, MA, is a lifelong headache and migraine advocate, and long-time partner of the Alliance for Patient Access and The Headache and Migraine Policy Forum.
-She is retiring from her position as the executive director of the National Headache Foundation.Tags: Pain
+She is retiring from her position as the executive director of the National Headache Foundation.Tags: Headache, Pain

 Categorized in: Blog